arawa/workspace/README.md

 🚨 **Caution** : You must install `npm` and `composer` before use `make` command line.

-After this, you can available the Groupfolders app.
+After this, you can enable the Groupfolders app.

 # 📦 Building the app